 Haircloth is one of those utility fabrics which is still being manufactured, and still contains the horsehair or other hairs that it contained generations ago.
 It's still used in tailoring and other manufactures.
 Even Pellon, which manufactures interfacings, offers it.

-The idea of using haircloth to make petticoats was nothing new.
-The Metropolitan has one from the 1840s, and they appear as part of petticoats in other stylistic portions of the Victorian era.
+Haircloth petticoats, or petticoats with added haircloth, appear repeatedly in dressmaking content in the mid-1890s.
+Of course, the idea of using haircloth to make petticoats was nothing new.
+The Metropolitan Museum of Art has one from the 1840s in their collection, and they appear as part of petticoats in other stylistic portions of the Victorian era.

 In "Comfortable Dressing in Summer" in the July, 1895 Ladies Home Journal, page 21, women are recommended to wear a petticoat made of haircloth to help the skirt achieve the proper set.
 Isobel Mallon, the regular fashion columnist for that magazine, wrote, "I have before this described the haircloth petticoat, the wearing of which makes it possible either to omit lining the cotton skirt, or the having a very soft, thin one."
 Underneath, she recommends wearing a "skirt of flannelette, reaching the knees...for while it gives the required warmth to the body, it is not heavy, nor does it seem to become imbued with the outside heat."
 Here is the idea of the insulating power of clothes against heat.
 However, she does say a bit further on that "(m)any women complain of the weight of the haircloth petticoat in summer."